Division of Diversity and Community Engagement

 The Intellectual Entrepreneurship Consortium uses entrepreneurship as a method for promoting student success on campus, collaboration among disciplines, and student impact on community issues through internship and mentoring opportunities.

-The Longhorn Center for Academic Excellence offers a variety of programs and services to assist University students, including the Gateway Scholars, McNair Scholars Program, Longhorn Link, and Study Abroad programs.
-It also features a new program for sophomores and juniors interested in a law career, DiscoverLaw.org Prelaw Undergraduate Studies Plus and a research and mentoring initiative, the African American Male Research Intiative.
+The Longhorn Center for Academic Excellence offers a variety of programs and services to assist University students, including the Gateway Scholars, McNair Scholars Program, Longhorn Link, Fearless Leadership Institute, African American Male Research Institute, Leadership Abroad, and Study Abroad programs.
+It also features several college to career programs for sophomores and juniors interested in careers in health, law or merchandising.

-The Longhorn Center for Community Engagement fosters and supports the development of academic service learning classes on campus and connects students, faculty, and staff to service projects on campus and throughout the greater Austin area.
+The Longhorn Center for Community Engagement (LCCE) fosters and supports the development of academic service learning classes on campus and connects students, faculty, and staff to service projects on campus and throughout the greater Austin area.
+The LCCE includes the Community Engagement Center, temporarily located in Centennial Towers off of Airport Blvd., which serves as a center for community engagement activities and facilitates collaboration around social justice, economic development, education, health care and equity and access issues.
+It also houses the Texas Grants Resource Center, which helps students, faculty, and the public find funding for research projects and nonprofit activities.

-The Longhorn Center for School Partnerships works with public schools throughout the state to help students from under-represented groups across the state prepare for college.
-The Longhorn Center for School Partnership programs include the Neighborhood Longhorns Program which works with more than 6,000 Title I students in Austin Independent School District; three dual-credit programs for high school students (SPURS, Mathmasters, and ChemBridge); and five University Outreach Centers in Austin, Dallas, Houston, the Rio Grande Valley, and San Antonio.
+The Longhorn Center for School Partnerships works with public schools throughout the state to help students from under-represented schools prepare for college.
+The LCSP includes the Neighborhood Longhorns Program which works with approximately 6,000 Title 1 students in the Austin Independent School District; dual high school-college credit courses in mathematics, chemistry, and writing; five University Outreach Centers in Austin, Dallas, Houston, the Rio Grande Valley, and San Antonio that help students prepare for college; and ADVISE TX, which places recent UT grads in 21 schools across the state to serve as college advisors.

 The Office for Inclusion and Equity aids the University in fulfilling the intent and spirit of equal opportunity laws by providing equitable resolutions to complaints and striving for an environment free of discrimination.